markhj/zeronetics/docs/dev/tests.md

 directory.

 @important The directory is not rebuilt upon re-running C++ BBUnit.
 The directory is managed by CMake.
-If a test run manipulates contents during run-time, and the second run has certain expectations, you may see your test cases fail.
+If a test manipulates contents during run-time, and the second run has certain expectations, you may see your test cases fail.
 Make sure to account for this.
 In most cases, it suffices to have files which are treated as static, and others as dynamic.